nodejs/TSC/TSC-Charter.md

 Individuals making significant and valuable contributions, “Contributor(s)”, are made Collaborators and given commit-access to the project.
-These individuals are identified by the TSC and their addition as Collaborators is discussed during the TSC meeting.
+These individuals are identified by the TSC and their addition as Collaborators is discussed during a TSC meeting.
 Modifications of the contents of the git repository are made on a collaborative basis as defined in the development process.